 All multiple precision integers are stored in a structure called mp_int.
-A multiple precision integer is essentially an array of mp_digit. mp_digit is defined at the top of bn.h.
-Its type can be changed to suit a particular platform.
+A multiple precision integer is essentially an array of mp_digit. mp_digit is defined at the top of "tommath.h".
+The type can be changed to suit a particular platform.

-For example, when MP_8BIT is defined2 a mp_digit is a unsigned char and holds seven bits.
+For example, when MP_8BIT is defined a mp_digit is a unsigned char and holds seven bits.
 Similarly when MP_16BIT is defined a mp_digit is a unsigned short and holds 15 bits.
-By default a mp_digit is a unsigned long and holds 28 bits.
+By default a mp_digit is a unsigned long and holds 28 bits which is optimal for most 32 and 64 bit processors.